 Pesto pasta was a firm favourite of mine when at university.
 A cheesy, flavoursome bowl of salty stodge – what’s not to like?
 Ummm maybe the gluten?
 Or how about the dairy???
 The preservatives so commonly added to jarred sauces?
-I physically cringe to think of the kilogram value bags of dried fusili pasta I used to buy; economical yes, but a nutritional abyss.
+I cringe somewhat to think of the kilogram value bags of dried fusili pasta I used to plow through; economical yes, but a nutritionally leaving a lot to be desired.

 Last week I covered replacements for the pasta component here, so today it’s all about the ‘pesto’.
 I make various versions of pesto, all of which I will be sure to share, but the creaminess of this cashew cream pesto blew my socks off!
 The thing I love most about it?
 IT’S SO EASY!!!
 Since moving to America I have yet to buy a blender, so this little number was made in my NutriBULLET - I cannot recommend it highly enough!
 Basically zero preparation required and with no effort at all you’ve got a yummy, versatile sauce!